Elynad/21sh/README.txt

 ====

 - When searching through history, can't modify the elem				// SOLVED
-- Segfault if history search in an empty history
+- Segfault if history search in an empty history					// SOLVED

 ===========
 CRASH TESTS